-Elementary Student Assistance Program
+Elementary and Intermediate Schools Student Assistance Program

 Student Support Groups: A variety of support groups are offered addressing issues students may face in day-to-day life.

-Olweus Bullying Prevention Program: This program consists of every student in grades kindergarten through 8th grade participating in weekly classroom meetings addressing topics which fall into the categories of: Olweus specific, team building, social skills, and school climate.
-Olweus is researched-based and has already shown a reduction in the frequency of bullying incidents occurring at Linn-Mar.
+Olweus Bullying Prevention Program: This program consists of every student in grades kindergarten through 8th grade participating in weekly classroom meetings addressing topics that fall into the categories of Olweus specific, team building, social skills, and school climate.
+Olweus is research-based and has already shown a reduction in the frequency of bullying incidents occurring at Linn-Mar.

-Positive Behavior Interventions and Supports (PBIS): Is a proactive approach to establishing the behavioral supports and social culture needed for all students in a school to achieve social, emotional, and academic success.
+Positive Behavior Interventions and Supports (PBIS): This is a proactive approach to establishing the behavioral supports and social culture needed for all students in a school to achieve social, emotional, and academic success.
 Attention is focused on creating and sustaining primary (school-side), secondary (classroom), and tertiary (individual) systems of support that improve lifestyle results (personal, health, social, family, work, and recreation) for all students by making targeted misbehavior less effective, efficient, and relevant; and desired behavior more functional.

 Community Connections: Provides parents/guardians with needed resources and referrals within our community.